 Sometimes, if a friend or colleague has back pain aggravated by orchestra chairs, he or she will often say, "I need to work on my abs and core.
 They're weak."
 I'm always fascinated by this because for years and years, I was told by the media that core=abs, which in not actually the truth (or even close to the whole truth.)
 So what is THE CORE?

-So why the fuss?
-Well, everyone thinks they need flat abs, or six pack abs, or a flat stomach, or some such rubbish, because supposedly, a strong core = flat abs=six pack.
+Let’s step back a bit though- why does your core matter?
+Well, mainstream media pushes that flat abs, or six pack abs, or a flat stomach is, a strong core = flat abs=six pack.
 Unfortunately, that's not true.
-Six packing is an aesthetic phenomena and not a functional strength one- the rectus abdominus is the most superficial ab muscle, and it often gets the most attention, but it's job is just to flex the spine, or fold in half.
-Working on that muscle with a furious passion won't necessarily erase back pain, and could in fact make things worse!!!
-(Certainly not what the magazines are going to tell you...)
-Why?
-Because your poor posture and constant sitting keep that your spine in a slumped position already, and exacerbating that position will only make things worse, especially if you do lots of situps.
+Visible abs is an aesthetic phenomena and not a functional strength one- the rectus abdominus is the most superficial ab muscle, and it often gets the most attention, but it's job is just to flex the spine, or fold in half.
+Working on that muscle with a furious passion won't necessarily make abs more visible OR erase back pain.
+Visible muscle tone of any muscle doesn’t indicate relative strength, efficiency, or lack of pain.

 In the yoga, pilates, and fitness space, many of the cues that we receive about our core are confusing at best, with language like draw your navel in and up, draw your belly in, scoop your belly, and more.
 These cues in particular can often make folks squeeze their belly 24/7, or misunderstand the intention of the core to begin with.